-Obviously, every Windows user knows how to close an application running on their computer: they press the X button in the upper right corner or right-click the application icon in the taskbar and select “Close window”.
+Obviously every Windows knows how to close an application running on of: taps the X button in the upper right corner or right-clicks the app icon in the bar and select “Close ".end task 2

 But if a program stops responding, closing it requires more steps as you have to open Task Manager and end the process from there.
 An upcoming feature update will make this process much easier by introducing a new method for closing apps in Windows 11.